-- There are approximately 40 Group Leaders and Area Contacts representing over 30 areas across the country.
+- There are approximately 50 Group Leaders and Area Contacts representing over 30 areas across the country.
 The purpose of these groups is to provide support, guidance and options to those individuals (and their families) who suffer from dystonia. - Since March 2020, specialized virtual programs and support group meetings have been offered both online and in-person.
-New meeting formats allowed patients to connect with others across Canada.

-• Since 2016, we have annually awarded deserving students with dystonia the Jackson Mooney Patient Grant to help them in pursuing their career goals.
+New meeting formats allowed patients to connect with others across Canada. - Since 2016, we have annually awarded deserving students with dystonia the Jackson Mooney Patient Grant to help them in pursuing their career goals. - In 2022, we began the revitalization of our support network with the formation of a Support Advisory Group a group dystonia support volunteers representing the different types of dystonia and geographical regions of Canada. - In 2023, we welcomed in total 7 new support group co-leaders for Thompson-Okanagan, Greater Vancouver Area, Calgary, and Greater Toronto Area. - As the challenges and needs vary with each dystonia type, from 2021 we started offering specific dystonia type meetings.
+We also continue to collaborate with other organizations across the globe to share such support and resources.